Decatur County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, you face an automatic license suspension.
-The length of the suspension for a first offense in Tennessee varies, but it's typically around ****.
+• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended according to Tennessee law.
+The duration of the suspension for a first offense will depend on the specifics of the case and Tennessee DUI laws.

-• Temporary Permit Valid Until Hearing or Suspension Begins: After your arrest, you likely received a temporary driving permit.
-This permit allows you to drive until your ALR hearing or until the date your suspension officially begins, whichever comes first.
-Pay close attention to the expiration date on the permit!
+• Temporary permit valid until hearing or suspension begins: After your arrest, you may have been issued a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension period officially begins, whichever comes first.

 If You Refused Testing